ServiceMinder|Pay

 • MCC Code (Merchant Category Code): a four-digit code used by credit card companies to classify businesses based on the type of goods or services they provide.
 If you are part of a franchise brand, this will be pre-populated for you.

 • Average Ticket,Highest Ticket, and Monthly Payments Volume: These fields refer to the estimated transactions you anticipate doing.
+These fields may be pre-filled for you using past transaction history in serviceminder.
+Please review them for accuracy.

 2. Merchant Contact information: The point of contact in your business regarding your payment processing.